 Planting by seed is a rewarding way to start plants and satisfy that green thumb urge.
-It is important to know how to direct sow seeds, and if and when to sow seeds outdoors.
-Temperature is an important factor to seed germination and seed starting times vary from zone to zone.
+It’s important to know how to direct sow seeds, and if and when to sow seeds outdoors.
+Temperature is an important factor to seed germination, and seed starting times vary from zone to zone.
 Gardeners in short growing zones will want to start by planting seeds indoors, while those more fortunate warm zone growers can begin by sowing seeds outside.
 Either way, with a few rules under your belt, a successful crop will be achieved by early planting and proper sowing information.

 What is Direct Sowing?

 Seed packets have good guidelines for the different zones but waiting until May or June for cold climes can result in poor crops with plants that take several months to produce from sowing date.
-A better option is to plant seeds indoors 6 to 8 weeks before the date of the last frost.
+A better option is to plant seeds indoors six to eight weeks before the date of the last frost.
 That gives you a jump start on plant maturity by the time it is safe to put them outside in the garden beds.